 The PHIL set-up used for this experimental validation is schematically shown in Fig. 4.
-A real-time simulator (RTS) OPAL OP5600 is used to solve the dynamic grid models and elaborate the FFR control laws to be implemented on the distributed resources.
-The RTS is coupled with the microgrid using the switching power amplifier Triphase PM15A30F60, programmable on all four quadrants.
-The amplifier is controlled by a dedicated power manager which exchanges synchronized real-time data with the RTS using fiber optics.
-The power amplifier is run using a voltage source control mode and programmed to replicate voltage and frequency conditions measured at a specific node of the simulated grid.
-This voltage is applied to the physical devices under test (DUT).
+An OPAL real-time simulator (RTS) RT5600 was used to solve the dynamic grid models and elaborate the FFR control laws to be implemented on the distributed resources.
+The RTS is coupled with the microgrid using a power amplifier, controlled by a dedicated power manager.
+The power amplifier is controlled in voltage source mode and programmed to replicate voltage and frequency conditions measured at a specific node of the simulated grid.
+A three-phase LiFePO4 BESS and a set of R-L-C controllable load banks were connected to the microgrid to carry out the tests.
+The former is controlled by sending an active power set-point through a wired data network with Modbus TCP/IP protocol and was used to emulate V2G EVs in the Favignana test scenarios.
+The latter, connected to the microgrid through a smart load controller which receives a DC voltage control signal from the RTS analog output was used to emulate the DR in the Lampedusa test scenarios.